cran-task-views/Tracking/Tracking.md

   human accelerometry data, mainly to describe periodicity and levels of
   activity: `r pkg("acc")`, `r pkg("accelerometry")`, `r pkg("GGIR")`,
   `r pkg("nparACT")`, `r pkg("pawacc")` and `r pkg("PhysicalActivity")`.
-- **Non-biologging video and images:** When a camera can encompass an area large enough for an individual to move in, video and images can be used to record movement.
+- **Non-biologging data:** When a camera can encompass an area large enough for an individual to move in, video and images can be used to record movement.
 A package related to these data is `r pkg("trackdem")` (for processing frame-by-frame images).
+Another example of a non-biologging but movement package is `r pkg("actel")` which deals with data from acoustic telemetry stations.
+It allows exploring time spend in each array, getting time series of transitions between arrays, among others.

 ### Citing and acknowledgments